dcsil/DevDeck/CUJ/Competitor_CUJ.md

 Our first dashboard tried to include every component and felt cluttered and slow.
 We rebuilt it around three essentials: what is due soon, what is blocked, and who is overloaded.
 After removing unnecessary widgets, the dashboard became lighter, more useful, and much faster to load.

+**Key takeaways for DevDeck:**

+- Reduce prompt burden.
+Provide structured input panels and auto context so users do not need long prompts to get quality output.
+- Prioritize speed for AI actions.
+Use lightweight execution paths and incremental updates so task creation feels instant.
+- Make automations quiet by default.
+Push high-priority notifications only and surface an easy-to-use noise control panel.
+- Design focused dashboards.
+Start with the three essentials and let users add modules gradually, with performance guardrails.
+- Keep AI chat in line on the same page as tasks and views to prevent context switching.

 ### Highlights and Lowlights Table:

 | Type     | Area / Theme                    | Observation                                                                                                     | Severity |